 KPI-19: Utility Patents Awarded: The number of utility patents in a calendar year, excluding design, plant, or similar patents.
+Based on legislative staff guidance, Board staff query the USPTO database with a query that counts patents before excluding design patents: "University Name".as. and @pd >=YYYYMMDD<=YYYYMMDD AND (B1.AT.
+OR B2.AT.).
 System totals may include duplicate counts if the same patent is awarded to staff/faculty at more than one SUS institution.
 Source: United States Patent and Trademark Office (USPTO).